xizhonghua/GreenDC-Summary/papers/GiG61_A-linear-Programming-Approach-to-the-Cutting-Stock-Problem.md

 ### Problem Model
 Given unlimited number of stocks with length L<sub>1</sub>, L<sub>2</sub>, ..., L<sub>k</sub>.
 There are incoming orders.
 An order consists of a request for a given number of N<sub>i</sub> of pieces of length l<sub>i</sub>.
-- Different cuts could produce different set of l<sub>j<sub>, e.g., a cut could cut a stock of length 17 of three pieces, 5, 5, 4 , 3.
+- Different cuts could produce different set of l<sub>j</sub>, e.g., a cut could cut a stock of length 17 of three pieces, 5, 5, 4 , 3.
 Different cuts associate with different cost.
 - The objective is to find the cutting approach that could minimize the cost as well as meet the demand of orders.

+### My comments
+- This problem model is different from cutting a rectangle to get a set of smaller rectangles.